SirBeaverB/VNG/README.md

 ---

 ## **Datasets**
-We follow the setup of APPNP and conduct experiments on four benchmark node-classification datasets: Cora_ML, Citeseer, PubMed, and Microsoft Academic (MS_Academic).
+We follow the setup of APPNP and conduct experiments on four benchmark node-classification datasets: Cora_ML, Citeseer, PubMed, Microsoft Academic (MS_Academic), and Movielens.

 ---